Baker Academic has a brand new website! Click Here To Visit: www.bakeracademic.com

 Matthew W. Bates

-Matthew W. Bates (PhD, University of Notre Dame) is associate professor of theology at Quincy University in Quincy, Illinois.
-He is the author of Salvation by Allegiance Alone, named the Jesus Creed 2017 Book of the Year and one of the Best...
+Matthew W. Bates (PhD, University of Notre Dame) is a professor of New Testament at Northern Seminary in Lombard, Illinois.
+He is the author of Gospel Allegiance, Salvation by Allegiance Alone, and Why the Gospel?, which won a 2024...

 Continue reading about Matthew W. Bates